gruntjs/grunt-contrib-jasmine/README.md

 Type: `String` `Object`
 Default: undefined

-Specify a custom template used to generate your Spec Runner.
-Templates are parsed as underscore templates and provided the expanded list of files needed to build a specrunner.
+Custom template used to generate your Spec Runner.
+Parsed as underscore templates and provided the expanded list of files needed to build a specrunner.

 You can specify an object with a `process` method that will be called as a template function.